 Allotment sites vary in size from those with just a few plots to 100-plot sites.
 They come in different shapes and sizes; but the most common plot sizes are full plots (250 sq m) and half plots (125 sq m).

-To find where your local allotment site is, go to documents section and click on the 'down arrow' and download the attached map.
+To find where your local allotment site is, go to documents section, click on the 'down arrow' and download the document entitled 'Allotments - locations'.

 How to rent an allotment

 To rent an allotment please contact us:

 - Online - email us by using the 'contact us' section of this page

 - Telephone - Call us on 0113 336 7427

 Allotment Office Opening Times: